Walter Trohan: Harry Truman

 Trohan recalled that he did not know Harry Truman well initially because he did not cover Capitol Hill much.
 However, he met him and noted that US Senator Burton K. Wheeler had gotten Truman a seat on the Senate's Interstate Commerce Committee.
 He said that he received a lot of advice from Wheeler and Lewis B. Schwellenbach.
-On the committee, Truman proved himself "quite and expert investigator."
+On the committee, Truman proved himself "quite an expert investigator."
 That said, he did not think Truman had enough experience to run for vice president and believed that Roosevelt chose Truman simply to avoid running again with Henry A. Wallace.

 Anticommunist and Alger Hiss

 On December 26, 1946, the Tribune had a front-page story by Trohan, "New Congress' Pink 'Advisors' Face G.O.P.
 Ax."

 In 1947, Trohan became "executive director" of the Tribune's Washington bureau through 1949.

 On September 26, 1948, he reported that Alger Hiss was about to flee the country, rather than file a libel suit against Whittaker Chambers.
 Hiss filed the suit the very next day.
 Overall, Trohan was critical of Truman's handling of the Hiss Case: "Like the time he fronted for Alger Hiss.
 He wasn't fronting for Alger Hiss, per se, he thought they were attacking him through Hiss.
 Roosevelt would have sacrificed Hiss at the snap of the finger.
 He would have sacrificed anybody, but Mr. Truman figured that that was a fight on him, so he supported Hiss whom he didn't really like; thought he was a terrible fellow."